 Republican and regicide, he escaped to Germany at the Restoration.

 Valentine Walton (also spelt "Wauton") was born into a gentry family of Huntingdonshire.
 He inherited the manor at Great Staughton at the age of twelve after the death of his father.
-In 1617, he became Oliver Cromwell's brother-in-law upon his marriage to Cromwell's sister Margaret.
-He was elected MP for Huntingdon in the Long Parliament and worked with Cromwell on committees concerned with reform of the church.
+In 1617, he married Margaret Cromwell, a sister of Oliver Cromwell.
+Walton was elected MP for Huntingdon in the Long Parliament and worked with Cromwell on committees concerned with reform of the church.

 In August 1642, during the opening stages of the First Civil War, Walton assisted Cromwell in preventing Cromwell's Royalist cousin Henry from removing the silver plate from Cambridge University to contribute to the King's war fund.
 Walton raised a troop of horse and joined the army of the Earl of Essex, but was taken prisoner at the battle of Edgehill in October 1642 and imprisoned at Oxford until July 1643 when he was exchanged for Sir Thomas Lunsford.
 Walton was made colonel of a regiment of foot in the army of the Eastern Association, and was appointed governor of King's Lynn in Norfolk after its capture by the Parliamentarians in September 1643.
 In July 1644, Walton's eldest son, also killed Valentine, was killed at the battle of Marston Moor.

-At the Restoration of Charles II, Walton was condemned as a regicide but escaped to Germany and was given the freedom of the city of Hanau.
+At the Restoration of Charles II, Walton was denounced as a regicide but escaped to Germany and was given the freedom of the city of Hanau.
 He died in 1661.